 I have sensitive skin.
 Could I have an allergic reaction?

-Although we cannot guarantee you won’t have an allergic reaction, there have been none documented within the spray tanning industry.
-We will be happy to do a test patch for you.
+Although we cannot guarantee you won’t have an allergic reaction, there have been none documented within the Stage Color.

-After your first shower, it is important to apply moisturizer frequently.
-This will delay the exfoliation of the skin cells that retain your tan.
-You can also purchase products that contain small amounts of DHA which will extend your tan a few days.
-We carry our own line of products at the studio which are available for purchase.
+After your competition, it is important to apply moisturizer frequently.
+This will delay the exfoliation of the skin cells that retain your Stage Color.
+You can also purchase products that contain small amounts of DHA which will extend your Stage Color a few days.
 Avoid the use of all bar soaps, and products that are mineral oil or petroleum based.
-These will fade your tan quickly.
+These will fade your Stage Color quickly.